Graft (rapper): Film and TV appearances

 In October 2020 Graft appeared in series 2 of The Rap Game UK by BBC Three.
 The judges as usual were DJ Target, and Krept and Konan.
 The celebrity mentors were Aitch, Ashleigh Jade, Ayishat Akanbi, D Double E, Deno, The Fanatix, JME, Kenny Allstar, Ms Banks, Rapman, Tiffany Calver, Wretch 32, Young T and Bugsey, and Yungen.
 And Graft's rival contestants were D Live, DDroid, Lesia, Micahh, Shogun and Zones.

-In May 2021 he appeared in an episode of BBC Three's MOTDx with Aston Villa F.C. footballer Kortney Hause.
+In May 2021 he appeared in an episode of BBC Three's MOTDx with Aston Villa footballer Kortney Hause.

 In October 2021 he appeared in 5 episodes of E4's Celebrity Ghost Trip.
 Graft was paired with The Apprentice series 14 winner Sian Gabbidon who is also from Leeds.

 Music career

 Graft along with his fellow The Rap Game UK contestants, released the single "Dirty" as part of one of their challenges in the show.
-The music video was released on GRM Daily and BBC Three's Youtube channels in November 2020.
+The music video was released on GRM Daily and BBC Three's YouTube channels in November 2020.

 He released his long anticipated, The Rap Game UK winning single "You Know What" in July 2021, with the music video being posted on GRM Daily.
 It was released by Krept and Konan's record label Play Dirty, as part of the prize for winning The Rap Game UK.
 It featured cameos from The Rap Game UK series 1 runner up FOS, fashion designer Sian Gabbidon, former IBF featherweight world boxing champion Josh Warrington, along with Krept and Konan themselves.
 It was filmed all across the city of Leeds, and featured local landmarks Leeds Kirkgate Market, Leeds Corn Exchange, and Elland Road.

 He's supported the likes of Wiley, Bugzy Malone, Tion Wayne, and Nadia Rose on tour.